 When Should I Contact an Attorney?

 The short answer is as soon as possible.
-Once you have received all necessary emergency medical care, call 1-800-ASK DAVE.
+Once you have received all necessary emergency medical care, call our experienced legal team at (863) 292-6922 or file out our online contact form.
 The consultation is free and we can begin evaluating your claim right away to help you determine how best to proceed.